Skip to main content

 Adaptive Immune Response

-The adaptive immune response is a specific defense mechanism that develops over time, involving the activation of lymphocytes (B and T cells) in response to specific antigens.
-This response is characterized by its ability to remember past infections, leading to a more rapid and effective response upon re-exposure to the same pathogen.
-Key features include the production of antibodies by B cells and the activation of cytotoxic T cells.
+The adaptive immune response is a highly specific defense mechanism that involves the activation of lymphocytes (B and T cells) in response to pathogens.
+It is characterized by its ability to remember past infections, leading to a more rapid and effective response upon re-exposure to the same pathogen, primarily through the production of specific antibodies and memory cells.

 Recommended video: